reikookamoto/academic-kickstart/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: Master of Data Science student

 # Organizations/Affiliations
 organizations:
-- name: Stanford University
+- name: The University of British Columbia
   url: ""

 # Short bio (displayed in user profile at end of posts)